-The Lancashire Telegraph School of the Year achieved a 61% pass rate for students achieving grades A*-C, in both English and mathematics.
+The Lancashire Telegraph School of the Year achieved a 61% pass rate for pupils achieving grades A*-C, in both English and mathematics.
 Last year’s GCSE results put Pleckgate in the top five schools nationally, based on similar schools, these improved results bode well for the school.

 “The School’s Progress 8 score represents significant improvements on last year’s already impressive results, which is a remarkable achievement.”

-Students have made impressive progress, particularly in English and mathematics – something Headteacher Mark Cocker is proud of.
+Pupils have made impressive progress, particularly in English and mathematics – something Headteacher Mark Cocker is proud of.

 “We have some outstanding individual results but collectively we have improved progress in all headline areas”.